Maria Borisova (gymnast)

-Maria Dmitrievna Borisova (Мария Дмитриевна Борисова; born 7 April 2007) is a Russian individual rhythmic gymnast.
-She is the 2025 Russian champion, the 2024 BRICS Games Hoop champion and individual all-around silver medalist, the 2024 Moscow Grand Prix clubs champion and all-around silver medalist, and the 2023 Moscow Grand Prix hoop champion.
-On the national level, she is the 2019 junior national bronze medalist, 2021 junior national silver medalist, 2022 junior national all-around champion, and the 2023 national silver medalist.
-She has been a member of the Russian national rhythmic gymnastics team since 2019.
+Maria Dmitrievna Borisova (Мария Дмитриевна Борисова; born 17 April 2007) is a Russian individual rhythmic gymnast.
+She is the 2024 BRICS Games hoop champion and individual all-around silver medalist.
+She is also the 2026 European silver medalist in clubs and bronze medalist in the ribbon and team competition.

+On the national level, she is the 2025 Russian national champion and the 2023 national silver medalist.
+On the junior level, she is the 2022 junior national all-around champion, the 2021 national silver medalist, and the 2019 national bronze medalist.

+Personal life

+Maria Dmitrievna Borisova was born on April 17, 2007 in Saint Petersburg, Russia.

 Career

 Junior

-Born in Saint Petersburg on April 17, 2007, Maria Borisova began training in rhythmic gymnastics at the age of three at Sports School No. 1 in the Frunzensky District of her hometown.
-At the age of five, the began training under the guidance of Irina Gusarova at the Zhemchuzhina Center of Rhythmic Gymnastics.
-In 2018, she competed at the all-Russian competition "Young Gymnasts" placing third behind Arina Yankovskaya and Anna Popova.
-At the 2018 Russian Junior Rhythmic Gymnastics Championships, she placed 21st in the all-around.
+Maria Borisova began training in rhythmic gymnastics at the age of three at Sports School No. 1 in the Frunzensky District of her hometown.
+At the age of five, she began training under the guidance of Irina Gusarova at the Zhemchuzhina Center of Rhythmic Gymnastics.
+When her parents brought her to coach Irina Gusarova for the first time, Maria was not accepted into training, as no group for her age category had been formed.
+Despite this, she expressed a strong desire to pursue rhythmic gymnastics and hugged Irina Gusarova tightly, refusing to leave.
+This encounter marked the beginning of their collaboration.

-The following season, Borisova was the bronze medalist of the 2019 Russian Junior Championships and subsequently joined the Russian National Junior Team.
-In 2021, she was the national all-around silver medalist and champion in the ball exercise.
-During the 2022 season, she became the Russian champion in the all-around and clubs exercise.
+In 2019, Borisova was the bronze medalist of the Russian Junior Championships.
+At age 12, she joined the national junior team.
+In 2021, she was the national junior all-around silver medalist and champion in the ball exercise.
+During the 2022 season, she became the Russian Junior champion in the all-around and clubs exercise.
+The same year, the FIG banned all Russian and Belarusian athletes from competing in international competitions.

 Senior

+2023-2025

+Borisova debuted as a senior in 2023.
+Due to Russia’s ban from international competitions following the invasion of Ukraine, Borisova was only able to compete in domestic events.

-During her debut senior season, Borisova became the champion in the hoop exercise at the 2023 Moscow Grand Prix and the all-around silver medalist at the 2023 Russian Rhythmic Gymnastics Championships.
-She placed second at the 2024 Moscow Grand Prix, .05 of a point ahead of teammate Vladislava Sharonova.
+She was the champion in the hoop exercise at the 2023 Moscow Grand Prix and the all-around silver medalist at the 2023 Russian Championships.

+She placed second at the 2024 Moscow Grand Prix, 0.05 point ahead of teammate Vladislava Sharonova.
 Later that year, she was selected to represent Russia at the 2024 BRICS Games alongside Lala Kramarenko, Anna Popova, and Diana Chugunikhina.
-Placing first in the hoop exercise and second in the all-around final ahead of Olympian Anastasiia Salos, Borisova described the games as the most difficult tournament to train for and has competed in thus far.
-In July 2024, Borisova began training at the Alina Kabaeva Academy of Rhythmic Gymnastics Heavenly Grace in Sochi.
+She placed first in the hoop exercise and second in the all-around final ahead of Olympian Anastasiia Salos.
+Borisova described the games as the most difficult tournament she has trained for and competed in thus far, though not to the level of the Olympics, as the competing gymnasts were mostly Russian.

+In July 2024, Borisova began training at the Alina Kabaeva Academy of Rhythmic Gymnastics Sky Grace in Sochi.

+In 2025, she became the Russian all-around national champion.